Common Purpose Navigator is a city-based modular leadership development programme for emerging leaders.

 Bursaries and financial assistance

 If you cannot pay the full fee, please do not be deterred from applying.
-There are a number of bursary places provided on every Common Purpose programme for participants who are genuinely unable - as opposed to unwilling - to meet the full fee.
+There are a number of bursary places provided on every Common Purpose programme for participants who are genuinely unable to meet the full fee.
 Navigator is run in cities across the world;for information on costs and how to apply, please visit your local Common Purpose website.